NSS-SE-Jumpstart/curriculum/sessions/next-steps/README.md

     if "latte" in drink:
         latte_drinks.append(drink)

-# we can do the same thing like this
+# we can do the same thing like this with one line of code
 latte_drinks = [drink for drink in drink_menu if "latte" in drink]
 ```